Cryptococcosis

 • Culture and examination of a sample of tissue or fluid

-Blood and cerebrospinal fluid may be tested for certain substances released by Cryptococcus.
+Blood and cerebrospinal fluid may be tested for certain substances released by Cryptococcus called antigens.

 Treatment of Cryptococcosis

-For an infection in the skin, bone, or other sites, people are usually given fluconazole by mouth.
-If the infection is severe, people are given amphotericin B intravenously, plus flucytosine, given by mouth for several weeks.
+For people with an infection in the skin, bone, or other sites, treatment is usually with fluconazole given by mouth.
+If the infection is severe, people are given amphotericin B intravenously plus flucytosine and For people with an infection in the skin, bone, or other sites, treatment is usually with fluconazole given by mouth.
+If the infection is severe, people are given amphotericin B intravenously plus flucytosine andfluconazole, given by mouth.

-People with a weakened immune system always require treatment.
+People with advanced HIV infection always require treatment.

 Drugs Mentioned In This Article